simatic-ax/ae-trafficlight/Readme.md

       D:
       cd \Git
       ```
-1. Install the application example `AX Code`
+1. Install the application example on your local PC

       Run the following commands in a CLI
       ```sh